Table of Contents

 Session vs Persistent Cookies

 Session cookies disappear when you close your browser.
 Persistent cookies remain for weeks, months, or even years, maintaining tracking profiles long after your initial visit.
+Many tracking cookies are set to expire years into the future, silently monitoring your browsing habits the entire time.

 How Cookie Tracking Works